oly21/demo8/README.md

 1. Install a servlet container such as Apache Tomcat.
 2. Deploy the application by placing the WAR file in the servlet container's `webapps` directory.
 3. Start the servlet container.
-4. Access the application using the specified URL.

 The program starts with the  users name and number of the quest,